theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/xtract-is-for-azure/installation.md

 This page shows how to setup Xtract IS for Azure on an Azure SSIS-IR.

-### Prerequisites

-The SAP system needs to be accessible from the Azure-SSIS IR, e.g., through a VPN tunnel or a self-hosted Integration Runtime.

 ### Manual Setup

 #### Create an Azure Storage container